 - Infections: You might develop an infection at the incision site, surrounding tissues, and the prosthetic hip joint.

-- Clotting of blood: Blood clots might form in the veins of the leg, thereby cutting off the supply of blood to the lungs, heart, or even the brain.
+- Clotting of blood: Blood clots might form in the veins of the leg, thereby cutting off the blood supply to the lungs, heart, or even the brain.

-- Unequal leg lengths: At the end of hip revision surgery, the size of your legs might be unequal as a result of contractions around the hip.
+- Unequal leg lengths: At the end of hip revision surgery, the size of your legs might be unequal due to contractions around the hip.

 - Dislocation: Carrying out extreme physical activity after hip revision surgery can cause the ball of your hip joint implant to come out of its socket.

 - Nerve damage: Sometimes, the nerves around the hip joint implant might be mistakenly damaged during surgery.

 - Fractures: Some healthy hip joint parts might become fractured during the surgical procedure.